 - Rhett & Link

 That’s not even half of the exceptional YouTube collaborations they have done.
 Their entire channel is a testament to how successful you can be if you choose the right collaborators.
 The channel itself is a collaboration between Nice Peter and Epic Lloyd.
 The first thing they did, and it’s the hardest thing, is they created an incredible channel from top to bottom.
 Who wouldn’t want to be involved with someone who puts this up as their first video:

 The quality of the videos has grown greatly since this time.
 The channel has continued to draw in the best collaborators, and this has only pushed the popularity of this epic channel higher and higher.
 If you ever start struggling with finding collaborators, take a look at the success of Epic Rap Battles of History and realized that it pays off.

 Doing YouTube collaborations pays off

 I know that a lot of new YouTube channels struggle at first.
-They make the mistake of thinking that doing one YouTube collaboration will completely change the channel.
-While good collaborations will build your channel, it will still take some time.
+They make the mistake of thinking that doing one YouTube collaboration will completely change their channel.
+While good collaborations will build your channel, it will still take time.